Brigette-Eckert/freecodecamp-projects/02-ziplines/03-Advanced-Front-End-Dev-Projects/02-Pomodoro-Clock/ReadMe.md

 #Future Features/To Do:
   ```
-  Add CSS to dispaly time passing by
+  Fix reset bug (resets to work time regardless of work or break)
+  Remove borders on button
   ```